LoGaCulture/LUTE-Server/README.md

   },
   "AllowedHosts": "*",

-    /* Uncomment and edit the fields below to create a default admin user "DefaultAdmin": {
+    // Uncomment and edit the fields below to create a default admin user "DefaultAdmin": {
     "Username": "admin", // Change this username
     "Password": "admin123", // Change this password
-    "Enabled": true // Set this to true to enable admin creation }*/
+    "Enabled": true // Set this to true to enable admin creation on first load }
 }

 ```